Health Planning App

 Prototype

 I prototyped all mockups to give a realistic feel of the app for user testing.
-Here are videos for 3 key user flows:
+Here are videos for 3 user flows:

 Set Goals